 - Even if the check has “cleared,” you may not be in the clear.
 Under federal law, banks must make deposited funds available quickly, but just because you can withdraw the money doesn’t mean the check is good, even if it’s a cashier’s check or money order.
-If you have any questions about whether or not the check is good, talk to your banker.
+If you have any questions about whether the check is good or not, talk to your banker.
 Be sure to explain the source of the check, the reasons it was sent to you, and whether you are being asked to wire money back.

 - Never ‘pay to play.’
 There is no legitimate reason for someone who is giving you money to ask you to wire money back or send you more than the exact amount —that’s a red flag that it’s a scam.
 If a stranger wants to pay you for something, insist on a cashier’s check for the exact amount, preferably from a local bank or one with a local branch.